-- 2.43 Just to the south of Hermitage, but within the parish boundary in the Old Telephone Exchange building at the side of the B4009 is Yarnfest, an independent supplier of yarn and associated craft supplies.
-It also holds informal, friendly community knitting and crochet sessions. - 2.44 The Post Office and shop has been at the heart of Hermitage for over 120 years, supplying essential food and household supplies as well as firewood, confectionery, newspapers and journals to locals as well as a steady stream of passers-by.
-It also provides banking facilities, foreign currency, parcel pick-up plus the usual Post Office services. - 2.45 In the last year, a branch of the Co-op foodstore has opened further south on the B4009, next to the White Horse and has proved popular, offering a wider range of foodstuffs.
+- 2.44 Just to the south of Hermitage, but within the parish boundary in the Old Telephone Exchange building at the side of the B4009 is Silver Clay Academy, a jewellers that also offers workshops where people can make their own jewellery. - 2.45 The Post Office and shop has been at the heart of Hermitage for over 120 years, supplying essential food and household supplies as well as firewood, confectionery, newspapers and journals to locals as well as a steady stream of passers-by.
+It also provides banking facilities, foreign currency, parcel and prescription pick-up plus the usual Post Office services. - 2.46 In 2021, a branch of the Co-op foodstore opened further south on the B4009, next to the White Horse and has proved popular, offering a wider range of foodstuffs.
 Unfortunately, customer parking and delivery unloading facilities have proved inadequate, creating congestion which impacts adversely on traffic flows at an already busy section of the B4009 close to the Priors Court roundabout.